My Next Dinghy Project - Construction

 Here I'm attaching the gunwales, breast hook and knees.
 A couple things to note:

-1. I've run fishing line from the point above where the forward bulkhead is located (where the lines were drawn from the plans) back to the opposite corners of the transom to check for racking.
+1. To check for racking, I've run fishing line from the point above where the forward bulkhead is located (where the lines were drawn from the plans) back to the opposite corners of the transom (where the knees are).
 There was about ¼" gap between the two lines where they cross.
 I pulled the two opposite corners of the hull down a little with light (⅛" nylon) line to

 take that out while the epoxy sets.
 I also checked the distance between those points.
 They differ by about 1/16" after pulling down the corners.